Bokbasen/php-sdk-auth/README.md

 ## Auto detected client and  TGT cache

 In production environments you should always use teh caching feature.
-Not doing this will potentially give you a signifincant performance impact on the response time from Bokbasen's APIs.
+Not doing this will potentially give you a significant performance impact on the response time from Bokbasen's APIs.
 You can cache the TGT using any [PSR-6](http://www.php-fig.org/psr/psr-6/) compatible package.
 Example below is using Symfony's file caching.

  ```php
  <?php